Beneficiary

 CoastCanCare is a unique service which focuses on supporting individuals with cancer.
 The goal of the program is helping individuals live well with, and after, cancer.
 The program provides direct contact and support to participants with evidence-based therapies and programs, linking them with local services and supports and providing practical support to patients, carers and family members.

-We are grateful to Dry July for continuing to include CoastCanCare in the annual Appeal.
+We are grateful to Dry July for continuing to include CoastCanCare as a beneficiary in its annual campaign.

 Latest Updates